Demian's Gamebook Web Page

 Users Who Own This Item: arcaril, Ardennes, auximenes, B0N0V0X, BarefootJimmy, bigcobra, bonhomme, bookwormjeff, Crazyscotsman, CSquared, dArtagnan, dave2002a, DeKoovenWolf, Eamonn McCusker, EegahInc, egokun, Erikwinslow, EthanPhoenix, Ffghtermedic, Fireguard, Grifter, jdreller, karalynn, katzcollection, kinderstef, knginatl, le maudit, mattender, mlvoss, Naniyue, nelsondesign, punga, redpiper05, Robert Mammone, Sheridan77, Sir Olli, sireeyore, spragmatic, Tremendez, twar, Yalius, zat

-Users Who Want This Item: Braldt, Cyan, Dronak, Gartax, horrorbusiness, Khellendros, Lambchop, lek, LordJR, momaw27, NEMO, Nomad, odo_ital, Pirrakas, PlanewalkerGroup (Seeking a 1st printing in Near-Fine or better condition.), Pseudo_Intellectual, Randomdays, snakefire77, StagQuests, Von Scotty, waktool, wonderfly
+Users Who Want This Item: Braldt, Cyan, Dronak, Gartax, horrorbusiness, Khellendros, Kveto, Lambchop, lek, LordJR, momaw27, NEMO, Nomad, odo_ital, Pirrakas, PlanewalkerGroup (Seeking a 1st printing in Near-Fine or better condition.), Pseudo_Intellectual, Randomdays, snakefire77, StagQuests, Von Scotty, waktool, wonderfly

 Users with Extra Copies: punga